Personal finance | april 28, 2025

 Thought Leadership Director

-As a grandparent, you may feel it’s important to leave a legacy of shared values, hopes, and wisdom for future generations.
+Grandparents may feel it’s important to leave a legacy of shared values, hopes, and wisdom for future generations.
 One way you can achieve these goals is to support your grandchildren’s educational aspirations.
 This support can offer benefits that are both practical (the cost of higher education is substantial) and emotional (you can contribute to your family’s future success).
-Contributing to a grandchild’s college education can benefit the whole family.
 Grandparents gain satisfaction from seeing their hard work benefit future generations, while parents and the students themselves get some relief from the burden of paying for college.

 One option that may offer particular advantages for grandparents is a 529 college savings plan.
 These accounts are typically invested in a diversified portfolio with potential tax‑advantaged growth.
 Recent legislative changes have made 529s an even better tool for many grandparents.
 If you have the means to support a grandchild’s education, these accounts are well worth considering.